 If method 2 and 3 are being used, the masses are placed making up the load on a platform without impact.
 This ensures that they are in full contact with the loading platform being released.
 The load is applied for a required period of time or until collapse.

 Lastly, the load is removed and the test item is examined.

 Significance of ISO 2234 Static Load Testing

-The test is used to investigate performance of handling equipment under particular conditions of loading.
+The package integrity test is used to investigate performance of handling equipment under particular conditions of loading.
 For example, when the bottom package in a stack rests on an open-decked pallet load.
 Another example includes when the profile of the superimposed load is eccentric, as when it is supported on the bearers of a single decked pallet which rests on a container.

 Expert ISO 2234 Stacking Tests Using a Static Load Package Testing

 We can accommodate flexible and rigid packages of all sizes, including large pallets.
 In addition to ISO static load testing, Keystone Compliance has a full scope of expertise including drop, leak penetration, and accelerated aging.
 Lastly, we have a full lab of test equipment which permits us to provide short lead times on scheduling.